Asking About Suicide Is Vital for Suicide Prevention

 Worldwide, suicide takes a life every 40 seconds and is responsible for more deaths than war, homicide, and natural disasters combined.

-In addition to using the scale’s themselves to assess someone’s risk, Individuals and community groups also can make a difference by advocating for use of the C-SSRS in structured settings.
+In addition to using the protocol itself to assess someone’s risk, Individuals and community groups also can make a difference by advocating for use of the Columbia Protocol in structured settings.
 For example, PTAs can encourage schools to assess students.
 In addition, advocates can encourage the scale’s use by emergency medical personnel, police, and firefighters; healthcare providers; correctional facility personnel; and military populations.

 The good news is that suicide is preventable, by identifying people who are at risk and getting them the help they need.
-With the C-SSRS, parents can assess and protect their children; grown children can ask their ill or aging parents; and siblings and friends can look out for each other.
-The C-SSRS can be used by support group members, community leaders, homeless shelter workers, clergy and other leaders and members of faith-based groups, and anyone else who may be in a position to ask.
+With the Columbia Protocol — also known as the Columbia-Suicide Severity Rating Scale (C-SSRS) — parents can assess and protect their children; grown children can ask their ill or aging parents; and siblings and friends can look out for each other.
+The Columbia Protocol can be used by support group members, community leaders, homeless shelter workers, clergy and other leaders and members of faith-based groups, and anyone else who may be in a position to ask.

-Whether using the C-SSRS or advocating for its use, here are some key points to keep in mind about the value of this risk assessment tool.
-The C-SSRS is:
+Whether using the Columbia Protocol or advocating for its use, here are some key points to keep in mind about the value of this risk assessment tool.
+The Columbia Protocol is: